10.8. Association

 1 Booch, G., Rumbaugh, J., & Jacobson, I. (2005).
 The unified modeling language user guide (2nd ed.).
 Upper Saddle River, NJ: Addison-Wesley.

 2 Java is not as complex as C++ and doesn't experience these limitations.
 C++ supports stack and heap objects, allows fundamental-type data throughout a program, and utilizes a one-pass compiler followed by a separate linker or loader process.
 Alternatively, Java only supports heap objects, limits where programmers use fundamental-type data, and utilizes a two-pass compiler with dynamic class loaders.
 The Java compiler builds its symbol table during the first pass and generates (virtual) machine code, called byte code, during the second pass.
-These differences simplify the Java compiler and the organization of Java programs.
-But they create situations where the Java compiler will needlessly recompile files where the C++ compiler does not.
+These differences simplify the Java compiler and the organization of Java programs while also creating situations where the Java compiler needlessly recompiles files where the C++ compiler does not.
 The unnecessary compilations are irrelevant for small programs with small files but can significantly increase the development time for large programs.